-Yes, I know that I’m supposed to be talking about zesty white wines to pair with fresh spring vegetables today, but it’s snowing outside … and I’m tired of writing seasonally-appropriate editorial content.
+Yes, I know that I’m supposed to be forward-looking to spring with a chirpy article about zesty white wines to pair with fresh vegetables, but it’s so cold outside … and I’m tired of writing seasonally-appropriate editorial content.

 So let’s make wallowing fun, and turn to comfort wines paired with comfort food.

 In our continuing video series with Canadian Press, we look at quick tips on pairing those old favourites, from braised meat to pasta in cream sauce with wine.

 It’ll make you (almost) care what time of year it is when you have bottled sunshine.

 Finally, I had an assignment that would give full vent to my scientific mind: To define and recommend “winter comfort wines” that would suit winter comfort activities.